saikumarmk/website/urara/guide-to-tech-1/+page.md

 Overall, I'd recommend doing the following:

-- Attend any networking nights that societies advertise
+- Attend any networking nights that societies advertise.
+Make sure you talk with other students and not just the recruiters!!
 - Start looking into Leetcode and consider the Blind75/Neetcode150 set of problems
 - Continue working on any personal projects you may have
 - Participate in a hackathon with friends